 At a time when the NHS is under considerable pressure, it makes sense to maximise the opportunities presented by the internet to further increase efficiencies in the health care system.
 Similar to online banking, remote technologies are a very useful way to complement existing services and are being increasingly relied upon both within the NHS and the private sector to relieve these pressures.

-So it’s frustrating to see that disreputable companies are circumventing the rigorous processes laid down by the Care Quality Commission (CQC) because their sites employ doctors contracted by companies outside England.
+So it’s frustrating to see that disreputable companies are circumventing the rigorous requirements and standards regulated by the Care Quality Commission (CQC) because their sites employ doctors contracted by companies outside England.

 Patients appreciate the discreet nature of online consultations, but they should be focussing more on reliability and above all safety.

 - Check for CQC’s authorised branding including logo which must link to their service’s pages on CQC’s website plus a CQC rating

 - The doctor should give you their name when dealing with your enquiry